 Tauranga Mount Maunganui is the Bay of Plenty's coastal holiday centre and has a laid back atmosphere which attracts Kiwis and international visitors looking for relaxed New Zealand seaside holidays.

-This beautiful region, located on the eastern coast of New Zealand's North Island has a wide range of accommodation in the major towns of Mount Maunganui and Tauranga.
+This beautiful region, with a population of over 130,000, is located on the eastern coast of New Zealand's North Island, and has a wide range of accommodation in the major towns of Mount Maunganui and Tauranga.

 This warm, sunny region offers a wide range of attractions, many based around the beautiful coastline.